Podzzy/DigiBit_FPS/README.md

  - Master server registration.
 This is very easy to setup with Forge though.
  - NAT Punchthrough server.
 Forge offers a natpunch which I'm not using for this project.
  - Server browser.
 This project is direct connect only, however Forge comes with examples of both a lobby system and a server browser.
- - An ingame pause menu!
-To disconnect yourself from the game, you'll nee
+ - An actual gamemode, however everything you need for creating your own is there (A gamemode class)

-Arena Game was a project designed to show off how certain things are done in Forge Remastered, showcased as a fully featured game since I figured that's the best way to example stuff.
-It's created by me, NFMynster, come for a chat on the Forge Discord server [here](https://github.com/BeardedManStudios/ForgeNetworkingRemastered) if you are interested in Forge or want to have a general chat with some nice people!
+Arena Game was a project designed to show off how certain things are done in Forge Remastered, showcased as a fully featured game since I figured that's the best way to example stuff. \
+It's created by me, NF Mynster, come for a chat on the Forge Discord server [here](https://github.com/BeardedManStudios/ForgeNetworkingRemastered) if you are interested in Forge or want to have a general chat with some nice people!

 # Documentation & support!